numaproj/numaflow-python/examples/developer_guide/README.md

   ```
 After running the above, create a PR for the changes that the script made.

-Once your changes have been merged, similar to the [Deployment](#deploying) section above, before deleting/leaving your branch, update
+Once your changes have been merged, similar to the deploying section above, before deleting/leaving your branch, update
 the example images to use the merged commit SHA:
 ```shell
 ./.hack/update_examples.sh -us <commit-sha>